Sufficient conditions for strong discrete maximum principles in finite element solutions of linear and semilinear elliptic equations: Defects related to interior mesh properties

 \end{theorem} The proof of Theorem~\ref{thm:degenerate_triangle} is technical, but elementary; it is given in Appendix~\ref{sec:appendix}, where also the precise value for $\mat{T}_0$ is also shown.
-The theoretical result above was validated numerically.
+The theoretical result above was validated numerically. { With regards to DMPs, the most remarkable part of Theorem~\ref{eq:limstiffex2} is the positivity of $\mat{T}_0$ as $\alpha \to 0$.
+The existence of the limit as a bounded and singular matrix is related to the behavior of discrete Green's functions on degenerate meshes.
+In order to better illustrate this behavior we provide a simpler case in Appendix~\ref{sec:appendix2}, which emerged from an example discussed in~\cite{MR2085400} where the DMP holds on certain meshes violating the angle condition.}

 \begin{corollary} There exists $\alpha_0>0$ so that for $\alpha\in (0,\alpha_0)$ we have $\mat{S}^{-1} > \mat{0}$. \end{corollary} \begin{remark} Numerical results show that $\mat{S}^{-1} > \mat{0}$ {\bf for all} $\alpha>0$ for which the mesh is non-degenerate (see Figure~\ref{fig:smallest_entryDG}). \end{remark}